What is technical analysis?

 The market takes everything into account The first postulate means that the price includes all information, past, present, future, and even insider information.
 Already at the end of the nineteenth century, information spread quite quickly and over time, such an advantage as the time of obtaining information came to nought.
 And even if it concerns the insider, it is not clear how the market will react to the news, positively or negatively.
 Therefore, it makes no sense for clients to analyze news, economic statistics, etc. to predict quotes.

 Price movements are subject to trends.
 Charles noticed that the vibrations on the instruments did not move randomly but in a certain direction.
 This can be an up or down trend, or the value can move in the sideways direction, and certain drivers are needed to change the trend.
 This conclusion was made after evaluating the movements of underlying assets in the XIX century.

 History repeats itself.
-Price fluctuations are a reflection of the moods of bidders and traders react more or less equally to situations that are similar to each other.
-Looking at the historical chart, you can find that the cycles do not change, as well as the psychology of the bidders.
-Bubbles will inflate and deflate, and private investors will also buy tops and sell bottoms.
-And based on this information, you can predict further quotes by correctly forming the trading system.
+Price fluctuations are a reflection of the moods of participants in the OTC market and clients react more or less equally to situations that are similar to each other.
+Looking at the historical chart, you can find that the cycles do not change, as well as the psychology of market participants.
+The bubbles will inflate and deflate, and private investors will also buy the tops and sell the bottoms.
+And on the basis of this information, you can predict further quotes, correctly forming the investment system.

 Price charts and their types